And greetings, thrill seekers, music lovers, conversationalists, all across the fruited plain.

 He's a Democrat, worked for the Clintons.

-Vice President of Women's Voices, Women's Vote is Anna Greenberg, also comes from and presumably related to the Stanley Greenberg firm.
+Vice president of Women's Voices Women's Vote is Anna Greenberg, also comes from and presumably related to the Stanley Greenberg firm, has a history of working for leftist groups, including NARAL and the Economic Policy Institute.

-Every other officer or board member has similar democratic roots.
+Every other officer or board member has similar Democratic roots.

-The clincher is that WVWV is a project of the Tides Foundation, which is the organization founded to uh promote a variety of leftist causes whose driving financial force is Teresa Hines Carey.
+The clincher is that WVWV is a project of the Tides Foundation, which is the organization founded to promote a variety of leftist causes whose driving financial force is Teresa Hines Carey.

-Further digging reveals that W VWV is directly promoting leftist policies.
+Further digging reveals that WVWV is directly promoting leftist policies.

-Finkelstein did, found a predictable compendium of leftist position mongering on everything from affirmative action to abortion.
+Finkelstein did found a predictable compendium of leftist position-mongering on everything from affirmative action to abortion.

-Russia, but leftist group's a leftist group.
+Russia, but leftist group's leftist group.

-We hear so much about soccer moms, now security moms, but the other critical demographic unmarried women, it is a big group, the trick to get them to vote.
+We hear so much about soccer moms, now security moms, but the other critical demographic, unmarried women.

 Women, specifically unmarried women, do vote in much smaller numbers than married women.